Stellantis/stellantis.github.io/webportal_advice.md

 ## General

-Your app is sandboxed in an iframe which means no access to the internet and public networks.
+Your app is sandboxed in an iframe meaning no access to the internet or public networks.

+You can't use external ressources which means:
+- no CDN
+- no `fetch()`
+- your package must be standalone and use only relative urls

-You can only communicate to the webportal by using the HTML5 `Window.postMessage`.
+The only way to communicate with the webportal is by using HTML5 `Window.postMessage()`.
+This is also how you can communicate with your server if you need to exchange information.
 You don't need to mind the MQTT on the embedded part, the WebPortal will handle it for you.

-You can still communicate with your server to exchange information.

-You can't use external ressources, this means:
-- no CDN,
-- no fetching,
-- your package must be standalone and use only relative urls

-## Date and Time

-Do not use the methods of the javascript Date class.
-Instead you sould use the [methods from webportal]({{ site.baseurl }}/webportal_list/#api-Car-Time-GetTime) designed to manipulate those values as they correspond to the current time of the user.

-## WebKit Animations

-The GPU is deactivated for all devices, this means heavy animations should **not** be used.

-## HTML
+If your app requires to automatically retry sending a message then you should directly implement it as this functionnality does not exist by default in the WebPortal.

 It is best to keep the html to a reasonable size and use assets.
 This is to reduce the chances of the page not loading properly and thus prevent reloading big files due to the handover.
 Remember that the handover is even more frequent than for a phone.

+The GPU is deactivated for all devices, this means heavy animations should **not** be used.

+## Date and Time

+Do not use the methods of the javascript Date class.
+Instead you sould use the [methods from webportal]({{ site.baseurl }}/webportal_list/#api-Car-Time-GetTime) meant to manipulate those values as they correspond to the current time of the user.

 ## Loading and using assets